-This study on Facebook videos has been refreshed in October 2017 for you to keep you updated about the latest developments on the usage of videos on Facebook.
+This study on Facebook videos has been refreshed in October 2017 for you to keep you updated about the latest developments in the usage of videos on Facebook.

 Our Facebook video study takeaways

-It is time for a quick summary of our findings.
-A crucial takeaway from this study is that Facebook native videos are the go-to video format on Facebook.
-Therefore, it is not really surprising that the numbers not only show that is the favorite type of video format across all profile groups, but also that using this format can be beneficial to increasing the amount of shares and overall interactions.
+Let’s quickly summarize our findings.
+A crucial takeaway from this study is that Facebook native videos are the dominant video format on Facebook.
+Therefore, it is not really surprising that the numbers not only show that is the favorite type of video format across all pages, but also that using this format can be beneficial to increasing the amount of shares and overall interactions.
 A reasonable explanation of that could be that Facebook favors their own video formats, but this could be one reasonable explanation for the strong numbers of Facebook native videos.

-Now I’d like to hear from you: Which result was most surprising to you?
-Just leave us a comment or tweet us.
+Now we’d like to hear from you: What is your favorite video type on Facebook?
+Just leave us a comment or send a tweet.